-Adi Shankar , producer of Castlevania and Devil May Cry , caused an uproar by stating on social media: “BERSERK = MINE.
+Adi Shankar , producer of Castlevania and Devil May Cry , caused a stir by stating on social media: “BERSERK = MINE.
 LORE = CHANGED.
 GUTS = ADI SHANKAR SELF-INSERT” .
-The bold and provocative statement raised alarm bells among fans of the dark manga created by Kentaro Miura , which has always been known for being a difficult work to adapt faithfully.
+The bold and provocative statement raised concerns among fans of the dark manga created by Kentaro Miura , which has always been known for being a difficult work to adapt faithfully.

 Shankar is a polarizing name in the geek world.
-While his stylized and emotional approach worked well in the first season of Castlevania , his departure from subsequent seasons drew criticism.
-Now, as he sets his sights on Berserk , he raises the question: could he be the right name to revitalize the series, or will he end up straying too far from the original legacy?
+While his stylized and emotional approach worked well in the first season of Castlevania , his departure from subsequent installments generated criticism.
+Currently, with his involvement in Berserk , he raises the question: could he be the right person to revitalize the work, or will he end up straying too far from the original legacy?

 BERSERK = MINE